CaXaPeK/msbt2sheets/README.md

 # Known bugs
 - Can't work with very large games (eg. Tears of the Kingdom). *TODO: Send data in small chunks*

+These early versions are extremly buggy, so if you encounter errors, please write about them in the Issues!